The Highest Credit Scores Explained

 - Below 580 – Poor credit score

-Work towards getting into the good credit score range and then go from there.
+Work towards getting into a good credit score range and then go from there.

 As you can see, the credit score ranges quite a bit.